The Erechtheion Caryatid

 Elgin also attempted to remove an additional Caryatid; unfortunately, Elgin’s workmen smashed that statue, and its fragments were left behind.
 Local legend claimed that at night the remaining Caryatids could be heard wailing for their lost sister.

 Later during the Greek War of Independence, the building was bombarded by the Ottomans, who severely damaged the ceiling and blew up large sections of the walls.
 Since then, the Erechtheum has undergone several restoration projects.

 The Romans copied the Erechtheion caryatids, installing copies in the Forum of Augustus and the Pantheon in Rome, and at Hadrian’s Villa at Tivoli.
 The practice of integrating caryatids into building facades was revived in more modern times.
 Additionally, in interiors, they began to be employed in fireplaces and large doorways.

 A peplos is a body-length garment typical of the attire for women in ancient Greece.
-It was a long, tubular cloth with the top edge folded down about halfway so that what was the top of the tube was now draped below the waist, and the bottom of the tube was at the ankle.
+It was a long, tubular cloth with the top edge folded down about halfway.
+The top of the tube was draped below the waist, and the bottom of the tube was at the ankle.
 The garment was then gathered about the waist and the folded top edge pinned over the shoulders.
 The folded-down top of the tube provided the appearance of the second piece of clothing.
 The Caryatid statues show a typical drapery.

 Reflections on The Erechtheion Caryatid

-- How has this statue influenced architectural elements in more modern buildings?
+- How have these statues influenced architectural elements in more modern buildings?

 - If Lord Elgin had not faced financial difficulties, he would have used this masterpiece to decorate his mansion.
 The Romans did the same thing with other Greek masterpieces.
 Why did the Romans not pillage the Acropolis temples as later conquers and superpowers did?